William Hole (artist): Career

 Hole drew the black and white illustrations for several books including works by Robert Louis Stevenson, J M Barrie, and Robert Burns.

 In later life he lived at 13 Inverleith Terrace in north Edinburgh, his neighbour at 15 being fellow-artist James Cadenhead.

 Hole died in Edinburgh in 1917.
 He is buried in the Grange Cemetery in the ground of James Lindsay in the centre of the north wall.
 His name is listed at the base of the monument along with other members of the Hole family.

 Selected works

-These are some of the publications Hole illustrated.
+These are some of the publications which Hole illustrated: